valenciayuna/gensyn-rl-swarm/README.md

-scroll down(there is must be a command back to your terminal paste the command after you paste the ngrok authtoken write
+scroll down(there is must be a command back to your terminal paste the command after you paste the ngrok authtoken command (dont paste the ngrok http 80)

+write this on your terminal
 ```bash
 ngrok http 3000
 ```